-Renault-Nissan and Daimler recently broke ground on a joint automotive manufacturing plant in Mexico, WardsAuto reported.
+Renault-Nissan and Daimler recently broke ground on a joint venture in Mexico for an automotive manufacturing plant, WardsAuto reported.
 The Cooperation Manufacturing Plant Aguascalientes (COMPAS), will assemble Mercedes-Benz and Infiniti premium compact vehicles.

 While Nissan has reaped the benefits of manufacturing in Mexico for some time now, the plant will be Mercedes' first venture in the country.

 The two companies are investing $1 billion in COMPAS.
 The plant will have an initial production capacity of more than 230,000 vehicles annually.
 Additionally, the location will create at least 3,600 jobs by 2020 as well as 12,00 indirect jobs throughout the area.

 Production on Infiniti models will begin in 2018, while Mercedes models will hit the market in 2018.

 A bright future for Nissan

 Nissan's manufacturing efforts have been wildly successful in Mexico.
 As noted by the International Business Times, Nissan hit production records in both the United States and Mexico last year, making nearly 948,000 cars and increasing production in Mexico by 19 percent.